cmpnd-ai/dspy-cli/docs/index.md

 ✓ Ready at http://localhost:8000/docs
 ```

-**No more:** Building REST APIs from scratch.
-Auto-discovery turns your modules into endpoints.

 ### 3. Iterate Without Friction

 Built-in web UI for testing.
-Edit a module, restart the server, test immediately.
+Edit a module, restart the server, test in a ui immediately.

 ```bash
 dspy-cli serve --ui
 ```

-**No more:** Building custom testing interfaces.

 ## Real-World Examples

-See how developers use dspy-cli to solve actual problems:
+See examples of how to use dspy-cli to solve actual problems:

 ### Content Pipeline
 **Pain:** Manual content generation is slow.
 Generating headlines, summaries, and tags should be programs that are simple and easy to read.